uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Compatible software can mean either a single end-to-end piece of software or a set of compatible software products.
 To gain Production credentials for, and access to, Making Tax Digital for Income Tax APIs, software needs to meet the [minimum functionality standards](/guides/income-tax-mtd-end-to-end-service-guide/documentation/how-to-integrate.html#minimum-functionality-standards).

 HMRC recognises that an all-in-one product will not be right for everyone, and some customers or agents may wish to use combinations of different pieces of software.
 For example, combining dedicated record keeping software with dedicated tax filing software.
-When a customer uses a combination of products, after they have entered a digital record into a compatible software product, they should be able to follow the rules for digital links set out by HMRC in the Software Notice.
+When a customer uses a combination of products, after they have entered a digital record into a compatible software product, they must be able to follow the rules for digital links set out by HMRC in the Software Notice.

 ## Bridging software